AdonayTeshome/cc-node/README.md

-# Credit Commons Microservices
+# Credit Commons reference implementation

 ## Intent
-Develop a software stack that can serve a fully differentiated world economy of federated Mutual Credit networks.
+Develop network software that can serve a fully differentiated world economy of federated Mutual Credit networks.
 The inspiration for this is the [Credit Commons whitepaper](http://www.creditcommons.net/) by [Matthew Slater](https://matslats.net/) and [Tim Jenkin](https://en.wikipedia.org/wiki/Tim_Jenkin).

 ## Vision